 The CarVal acquisition resulted in recording of \$303.0 million of finite-lived intangible assets primarily relating to investment management contracts and investor relationships with useful lives ranging from 5 to 10 years (see Note 17 Acquisitions).
-As of September 30, 2022, intangible assets, net of accumulated amortization, of \$332.6 million on the condensed consolidated statement of financial condition consists of \$317.4 million of finite-lived intangible assets subject to amortization and \$15.2 million of indefinite-lived intangible assets, net of accumulated amortization, of \$41.5 million on the condensed consolidated statement of financial condition consists of \$26.3 million of finite-lived intangible assets subject to amortization and \$15.2 million of indefinite-lived intangible assets not subject to amortization and \$15.2 million of indefinite-lived intangible assets not subject to amortization and \$15.2 million of indefinite-lived intangible assets not subject to amortization.
+As of September 30, 2022, intangible assets, net of accumulated amortization, of \$332.6 million on the condensed consolidated statement of financial condition consists of \$317.4 million of finite-lived intangible assets subject to amortization and \$15.2 million of indefinite-lived intangible assets not subject to amortization in regard to other acquisitions.
+As of December 31, 2021, intangible assets, net of accumulated amortization, of \$41.5 million on the condensed consolidated statement of financial condition consists of \$26.3 million of finite-lived intangible assets subject to amortization.